- What is it?

 Kratom has not been tested for safety and effectiveness and we recommend that people do not use it.
 If you have pain or are trying to stop using opioids, work with your doctor to develop a treatment plan.

 If you still plan to use kratom, talk to your doctor first about possible side effects and interactions.
-Contact the poison center if you have questions or concerns—call 1-800-222-1222, chat online or text POISON to 85511.
+Contact the poison center if you have questions or concerns—call 1-800-222-1222, or text POISON to 85511.

 Last Updated: Wednesday January 3rd 2018